 - 1. Jain, S.P., & Narang.
 (2018).
 Financial Accounting, Kalyani Publishers, Ludhiana. - 2.
 Shukla, M.C., Grewal, T.S., & Gupta, S.C.
 (2016).
 Advanced Accounts, Sultan Chand and Sons, New Delhi: - 3.
 Gupta, R.L., (2014).
 Advanced Accountancy.
 Sultan Chand and Sons, New Delhi: - 4.
 Maheswari, S.N., C A Sharad, K. Maheswari and K. Maheswari Suneel (2017).
 Advanced Accounting.
 Vikas Publishing House Pvt.
 Ltd., New Delhi. - 5.
 Arulanandam, M.A., & Raman, K.S.
 (2016).
 Advanced Accountancy, Vikas Publishers, New Delhi. - 6.
 Gupta, R.L., &Rathaswamy.
 (2014).
 Advanced Accounting.
-Sultan Chand & Sons, New Delhi. - 7. https://swayam.gov.in/nd2_cec20_mg16/preview.
+Sultan Chand & Sons, New Delhi. - 7. https://swayam.gov.in/nd2_cec20_mg16/preview

+B. Com (CA) 2021-2022
-20CCU202 Semester - II

-4H - 3C
+21CCU202 BUSINESS LAW Semester - II 4H - 3C

-Instruction Hours / L: 4 T: 0 P:0 External: 60 Total: 100
+Instruction Hours / week: L:4 T: 0 P:0 Marks: Internal: 40 External: 60 Total: 100

-week: Marks: Internal: 40

-End Semester Ex am: 3 Hours
+End Semester Exam: 3 Hours

 - 1. To know the essential elements of contract and also the Indian Contract Act 1872. - 2.
 To learn the fundamental regulation about the sale of goods act, 2030. - 3.
 To impart basic knowledge of Partnership Law and Indian Partnership Act 2032. - 4.
 To understand about the Limited Liability Partnership Act, 2008 - 5.
-To enhance knowledge in the Negotiable Instruments Act 1881.
+To enhance knowledge in the Negotiable Instruments Act 1881. - 6.
+To apply concepts, principles and theories to understand simple business laws.

 - 1. Identify the basic legal principles behind contractual agreements. - 2.
 Understand the relevance of business law in economic and social context. - 3.
 Acquire problem solving techniques and will be able to present coherent, concise legal argument in partnership for achieving common goals. - 4.
 Exhibit attributes in understanding various negotiable instruments, its features and utilization in real-time. - 5.
-Obtain the capacity to do lifelong learning in modifications and revision done in the legal environment of business.
+Obtain the capacity to do lifelong learning in modifications and revision done in the legal environment of business. - 6.
+Basic and broad knowledge in business laws in management.

-UNIT I: The Indian Contract Act, 1872: General Principles of Contract-Contract - Meaning, Characteristics and Kinds- Essentials of a Valid Contract - Offer and Acceptance, Consideration, Contractual Capacity, Free Consent, Legality of Objects- Void Agreements- Discharge of a Contract - Modes of Discharge, Breach and Remedies against Breach of Contract- Contingent contracts- Quasi - Contracts.
+The Indian Contract Act, 1872: General Principles of Contract-Contract - Meaning, Characteristics and Kinds- Essentials of a Valid Contract - Offer and Acceptance, Consideration, Contractual Capacity, Free Consent, Legality of Objects- Void Agreements- Discharge of a Contract - Modes of Discharge, Breach and Remedies against Breach of Contract- Contingent contracts- Quasi - Contracts.

-UNIT II: The Indian Contract Act, 1872: Specific Contracts - Contract of Indemnity and Guarantee- Contract of Bailment- Contract of Agency-The Sale of Goods Act, 1930 - Contract of sale, Meaning and Difference Between Sale and Agreement to Sale - Conditions and Warranties-Transfer of Ownership in Goods including Sale by a Non-owner- Performance of Contract of sale-Unpaid Seller - Meaning, Rights of an Unpaid Seller against the Goods and the Buyer.
+The Indian Contract Act, 1872: Specific Contracts - Contract of Indemnity and Guarantee- Contract of Bailment- Contract of Agency-The Sale of Goods Act, 1930 - Contract of sale, Meaning and Difference Between Sale and Agreement to Sale - Conditions and Warranties- Transfer of Ownership in Goods including Sale by a Non-owner- Performance of Contract of sale- Unpaid Seller - Meaning, Rights of an Unpaid Seller against the Goods and the Buyer.

-UNIT III: The Partnership Act, 1932: Nature and Characteristics of Partnership- Registration of a Partnership Firms- Types of Partners- Rights and Duties of Partners- Implied Authority of a Partner-Incoming and outgoing Partners- Mode of Dissolution of Partnership.
+The Partnership Act, 1932: Nature and Characteristics of Partnership- Registration of a Partnership Firms- Types of Partners- Rights and Duties of Partners- Implied Authority of a Partner- Incoming and outgoing Partners- Mode of Dissolution of Partnership.